 The Cuban-American Undergraduate Student Association, better known as CAUSA, was established in 2005 to serve the needs of both Cuban and Cuban-American students by providing an open forum wherein to share and promote our common heritage.
 CAUSA also seeks to foster dialogue and raise public awareness pertaining to the social, political, and cultural issues affecting both the Cuban and the Cuban-American communities in the United States and abroad.

 CASY: Club of Argentine Students at Yale (inactive at La Casa as of Fall 2019)

 CASY: The Club of Argentine Students at Yale intends to advance Argentine culture within the Yale Community.
 It provides an institutional framework to allow for regular gatherings of individuals from Argentina, as well as those interested in its culture.
 The cultural advocacy will provide a space for discussion about Argentine culture amid the whole of Yale community.
 The club will provide orientation and support for incoming or prospective Argentine students, in order to secure their inclusion.
 Visit them on their Facebook Page: https://www.facebook.com/yaleargentineclub/

-Club Colombia is Yale’s undergraduate organization for Colombian and Colombian-heritage students, providing weekly opportunities for discussion about Colombia, its culture and current events while connecting them to Colombian graduate students and professors.
+Club Colombia is Yale’s undergraduate organization for Colombian and Colombian-heritage students, providing weekly opportunities for discussion about Colombia, its culture and current events while connecting them to Colombian graduate students and professors and alumni.